jk101290/auto-Pi-bot/README.md

 requires pigpio library installed and the daemon running: http://abyz.me.uk/rpi/pigpio/download.html
 the adafruit motorkit library is also required: https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software
-requires config scripts for waveshare 2.13 inch e-ink display

-the script is ran in python3 and depends on:
+Dependent scripts:

 sonar_trigger_echo.py from the pigpio library
 epd2in13.py and epdconfig.py from waveshare's library
 (these are included in this repo)

 Hardware:
 Raspberry Pi Zero W
 Adafruit DC motor bonnet
 Waveshare V2 2.13 in E-ink display
-Ultrasonic sensor w/ 1k and 2k ohm resistors on the echo line
+(See waveshare wiki for wiring and other documentation: https://www.waveshare.com/wiki/Main_Page Ultrasonic sensor w/ 1k and 2k ohm resistors on the echo line
 1 micro servo (for sensor)
 4 dc motors + wheels